Falkenau: Location

+Etymology

+The original meaning of the name Falkenau or Falkenawe is unclear, but generally interpreted as "falcon's riparian forest".

 History

 Until the middle of the 12th century, the region lay in the primeval forest known as the Miriquidi, which covered large parts of what is now southern Saxony and stretched across the ridge of the Ore Mountains to northern Bohemia.

-Falkenau was first mentioned in 1378 in a tax register of the socalled "Castrum Schellenberg" district, but the first settlers probably arrived as early as the late 12th century in the course of the Medieval Ostsiedlung.
+Falkenau was first mentioned as Falkenawe in 1378 in a tax register of the socalled "Castrum Schellenberg" district.
+But the first settlers probably arrived as early as the late 12th century in the course of the Medieval Ostsiedlung.
 The settlers founded the village as Waldhufendorf with 15 farms arranged along both sides of the river.
 The oldest family names of these farmers were Richter (1546), Rudolph (1563), Ruttluff (1563), Schubert (1563), Kunz (1564), Teufel (1566), Wächtler (1567), Hartwig (1580), Förster (1583), Aßmann (1586), Ranfeld (1585), Becker (1585), Schnorr (1589), Naumann (1599), Fintzel (1593), and Barthel (1595).

 Small ore mining endeavours were undertaken in the northern forests of Falkenau along the Zechengrundbach with a first phase during the late 16th century and a second one from 1674 till 1842.

 Since the beginning of the 19th century and during the 20th century, the village was a small, but supraregional centre of the textile industry with business connections to major cities in Germany and Europe.

 Population

 Falkenau had a population of around 140 people during the mid-16th century, with only 20 more in 1688.

+In the 19th century, the population of Falkenau grew steadily after the Congress of Vienna in June 1815 and the following decades of early Industrialization in Germany due to the establishment of numerous hydropowered spinning mills and textile manufactories in the village.

 Falkenau reached its highest peak of population in the year 1950 with a total of 2921 people.
 The population has slowly declined since then.